MochiJump/MochiJump/README.md

 To Do:

-Create factory for different animation classes dependent on their class.
+Use parameter of corresponding interfaces for jump and collide abstract methods in GameCharacter class.

 Create NPCs